JakobKSvaneborg/gpaw/doc/devel/meeting.rst

 :Pooria Dabbaghi:

-  *Implementing an inverse Kohn-Sham scheme within the PAW formalism in GPAW*
+  *Implementing an inverse Kohn-Sham scheme within the PAW formalism*

 :To be announced: